sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/release-notes/archived-releases/upgrading-v2-3-v2-2.md

 Tyk v2.3 is backwards-compatible with v2.2 in terms of the configuration file and the original `tyk.conf` can be used with the new version.
 If you would like to keep your v2.2 settings, please remember to <u>**backup your `tyk.conf` file before upgrading as it will be overwritten during the upgrade process.**</u>

-*However*, there are behavioural differences in a v2.3 cluster when hooked up to a Dashboard that can cause some odd behaviour if the upgrade is not conducted in the right order.
+*However*, there are behavioral differences in a v2.3 cluster when hooked up to a Dashboard that can cause some odd behavior if the upgrade is not conducted in the right order.

 Tyk v2.3 Gateways continuously talk to each other sharing load data, they also share information with the Dashboard regarding their current configuration.
 This chatter, if exposed to a v2.2 Gateway, can cause it go into a reload loop, which isn't ideal.
 Because of this, the recommended upgrade procedure for a Tyk v2.2 system is: